02 Jul RECORD BREAKING TASMANIAN DEVIL BREEDING SEASON

 “The Aussie Ark team has been working hard all year to ensure the health and wellbeing of our devils, and we are over the moon with excitement at 69 joeys – our best ever breeding season,” Aussie Ark President Tim Faulkner said.

-“These joeys have the weight of their species on them as insurance populations like ours mean, if Tasmanian devils in the wild do go extinct, we won’t lose these animals forever.”
+“These joeys have the weight of their species on them as insurance populations, meaning that if Tasmanian devils in the wild do go extinct, we won’t lose these animals forever.”

 Aussie Ark has the largest devil population outside of Tasmania and the most successful breeding program on the mainland.